oracle-livelabs/database/patch-me-if-you-can/lab3-db-19-18-checks/lab3-db-19-18-checks.md

 # Lab 3: Checks in the 19.18 Environment

 ## Introduction
-We will use this lab to check several things in the 19.18 environment while the installation in the 19.19 environment progresses.
-At the end of this lab we're going to execute then "root.sh" in the 19.19 tab.
+You will use this lab to check several things in the 19.18 environment while the installation in the 19.19 environment progresses.
+At the end of this lab, you will complete the installation of the new Oracle Home from the previous lab.

 ![Process flow lab 3](./images/lab3-process-flow.png " ")